ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 The following boards are end-of-life.
 The documentation is archived, but available if you're still working on those platforms:

--  :ref:`APM 2.6 <common-apm25-and-26-overview>` - no longer supported for Copter or Plane.
+-  :ref:`APM 2.x <common-apm25-and-26-overview>` - APM 2.x (APM 2.6 and later) are no longer supported for Copter or Plane.
 The last firmware builds that fit on this board are Copter 3.2.1 and Plane 3.3.0.
 -  :ref:`NAVIO+ <common-navio-overview>`
 -  :ref:`PX4FMU <common-px4fmu-overview>` and (:ref:`PX4IO <common-px4io-overview>`)